 Love burgers but hate being bad to your bod?
-Try our turkey burger recipe out at home – you'll avoid the post-McD's sugar dip, and save yourself some cash!
+Try our turkey burger recipe out at home – they're a healthier alternative to McDonald's, and a lot cheaper too!

-They might be the ugliest birds on the planet, but boy are turkeys tasty.
-Not only do they pack more health benefits than their (slightly) less-ugly cousin, the chicken, but a pack of turkey mince will cost you less than a minced chicken breast for sure.
+Not only does it pack more health benefits than its (slightly) less-ugly cousin, the chicken, but a pack of turkey mince will usually cost you less than a minced chicken breast.

-Turkey is a perfect healthy substitute for beef when making a burger for the reason they contain way less fat, more protein, higher calcium and less sodium than your regular beef burger.
+Turkey is also the perfect healthy substitute for beef when making a burger, as it contains far less salt, and far more protein and calcium, than your regular beef burger.

 - 500g of turkey mince

-- Burger buns... plus lettuce, tomato, or any other additional toppings you fancy
+- Lettuce, tomato, cheese or any other additional toppings you fancy (optional)

 - Give the mixture a good squidge around to mix it.
 Add salt and pepper (remember to wash the eggy meat off your hands with soapy water before picking up the salt and pepper!)

-- Once thoroughly combined, divide the mixture in half then half again to get four equal portions.
-Roll them into individual balls and squidge them down into burger sized circles
+- Once it's well mixed, divide the mixture in half then half again to get four equal portions.
+Roll them into individual balls and press them down into burger sized circles

 When they're ready, remove them from the pan and serve them however you like!